MEET THE Winners of OXFORD BIG READ GLOBAL 2025

-This year, student champions participating in Oxford Big Read selected books of their choice from lists of qualifying OUP readers.
-The students’ reading selections reflect both classic and contemporary themes.
-Winning submissions demonstrated thoughtful design, well-crafted essays, and critical thinking.
+This year, students participating in the Oxford Big Read were invited to select books of their choice from a list of OUP readers.
+The students’ reading selections covered a diverse range of both classic and contemporary themes.
+Winning submissions were distinguished by thoughtful design, well-crafted essays, and strong critical analysis.

 CATEGORIES FOR PARTICIPATION